spatie/laravel-model-info/README.md

 ## Getting information on all model in your application

-The `ModelInfo` class can get information about all models in your application
+The `ModelInfo` class can get information about all models in your application.

 ```php
 use Spatie\ModelInfo\ModelInfo;